 Table 14 Implicit Alignment in bits

-Note: Specifying the implicit alignment in bits does not imply that dfdl:lengthUnits 'bits' can be specified for all simple types.
+Note: The above table specifies the implicit alignment in bits, but this does not imply that dfdl:lengthUnits 'bits' can be specified for all simple types.
+Rather, alignmentUnits and lengthUnits are independent and have their own rules for when they are applicable.

 Properties for Specifying Delimiters